 The Being Muslim class is designed to deepen our understanding of Islam together.

-Wasat Youth meets monthly for dinner (provided) and conversation, then joins that week’s Being Muslim class, fostering intergenerational connection and understanding of Islam.
+During the school year, Wasat Youth meets monthly for dinner (provided) and conversation, then joins that week’s Being Muslim class, fostering intergenerational connection and understanding of Islam.
 Muslim youth age 12-18 are welcome to join, email us to get connected.

 Building Our Community Together

 How will you be a part of Building Our Community Together?
 Join Wasat for this important effort.

 In order to sustain and expand Wasat, it is necessary to transition from a fully volunteer-run organization to a professionally staffed one.
 Without the community